Why Travel Costs shoulDN’T be A Significant Concern

 Value Because of Lower Overheads

-We offer value in both our hourly and block fee rates because you won't be paying for downtown big city overheads, but you'll still benefit from quality of service and experience that meets or beats anywhere in Ontario because of our decades-long background in this kind of work and our devotion to client service.
+We offer value in both our hourly and block fee rates because you won't be paying for downtown big city overheads, but you'll still benefit from quality of service and experience that meets or beats anywhere in Ontario or beyond because of our decades-long background in this kind of work and our devotion to client service.
 This devotion means responding promptly to all your communications, listening carefully to your desired outcomes, and clearly explaining all available options to you when there are important case choices to be made.

 Why Your Insurer OR ASSOCIATION Might Pay SOME OF Your legal fees